api-platform/docs/core/filters.md

 Thanks to [Symfony's automatic service loading](https://symfony.com/doc/current/service_container.html#service-container-services-load-example), which is enabled by default in the API Platform distribution, the filter is automatically registered as a service!

-Finally, add this filter to resources you want to be filtered by using the `ApiFilter` annotation:
+Finally, add this filter to resources you want to be filtered by using the `ApiFilter` attribute:

 ```php
 <?php